 Since 2013, I've collaborated on the award-winning Tender Buttons Press with Founding Editor Lee Ann Brown.
 We publish experimental women's poetry, expanding the field of possible and probable since 1989.
-Through Tender Buttons I've edited two volumes of poetry: Tender Omnibus: The First Twenty-Five Years of Tender Buttons Press (2015) and Please Add To This List: A Guide To Teaching Bernadette Mayer's Sonnets and Experiments (2014).
+Through Tender Buttons I've edited two volumes of poetry: Tender Omnibus: The First Twenty-Five Years of Tender Buttons Press and Please Add To This List: A Guide To Teaching Bernadette Mayer's Sonnets and Experiments.

-For a decade, I've worked as a data scientist and engineer at various marketing agencies.
-I just started a new role with a lovely company, Inspira, as Head of Data and Innovation.
-I'm also collaborating on a new project, The Ratio, to study astrology with data science.
+For a decade, I've worked as a data scientist and engineer.
+I'm also Founder of The Ratio, a project to study astrology with data science.

 Of course, Tender Buttons has some terrific new books forthcoming: a new edition of Dodie Bellamy's cult classic, Cunt-Ups, and Lynn Martin's wild embodiment of landscape, Shiver.
 Visit TenderButtonsPress.com for more...

-As for writing, the poems come when they come, as I believe they should.
+The poems come when they come and then I write, as I believe I should.
 I'm also trying my hand at TV.
 Will keep you posted....

 Some "non-professional" background --

-I took all the photos on this website, except the amazing headshots which were taken by my college roommate, the magnificent Keziban Barry.
+The leader photos on this website were proudly taken by me; the amazing headshots by my college roommate, the magnificent Keziban Barry.